wilbaker/VFSForGit/CONTRIBUTING.md

 - *Add new unit & functional tests when making changes*

-  Comprehensive utests are essential for maintaining the health and quality of the product.
+  Comprehensive tests are essential for maintaining the health and quality of the product.

 - *Unit tests should not touch the real files system*